nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.9 Minus from actual time spent on a module: `minustime` <a name="minus"></a>
-Minus the actual time spent on a specified module.
-At the end there is also a summary for the total hours spent in that
+Minus the actual time you have spent on a specified module.
-week.
+After which, a summary of the total hours spent in that week will also be displayed.

 Format: `minustime <module code> <time spent> <week number>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
 * The `time spent` is in hours.
 * The `week number` must be between 1 and 13 inclusive.